brentestewart/AI-Coding-Resources/guides/coding-standards-dot-net.md

 These conventions are based on [Microsoft's official C# coding style](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) with added project-specific preferences to promote clarity, testability, and AI compatibility.

+# Tasks

+-  [ ] Verify you have read and understood the contents of the `coding-standards-dot-net.md` document.

+---

 ## ✨ Naming Conventions

 |Element|Convention|Example|